See Hurricane Idalia from space: Satellite views from International Space Station show storm off Florida coast

 Hurricane Idalia is expected to make landfall on Florida's Gulf Coast on Wednesday.
 It's expected to be a major, dangerous hurricane, according to the National Hurricane Center, and will impact a wide portion of the state, including Tampa and Orlando.
 It will cross the state before approaching the Carolina coastline on Thursday, according to forecasters.

-Forecasters have warned about a storm surge, which could cause major flooding.
-In a news conference, Florida governor Ron DeSantis said some areas may see surges as high as "eight to 12 feet" depending on the tides.
+Forecasters have warned about a dangerous storm surge, which could cause major flooding.
+In a news conference, Florida governor Ron DeSantis said some areas may see surges as high as 8 to 12 feet, depending on the tides.

 DeSantis declared a state of emergency in 46 counties and the state mobilized 1,100 National Guard members.
 Evacuation orders or suggestions were posted in 21 counties.